 - Size of pool

-Choosing a pool heater doesn’t have to be complicated; you have a choice of electric, gas, or solar, and I have outlined the differences and how they work.
-By taking into account your budget, the area you live in, and the size of your pool, you will be able to choose the right one for you.
+Choosing a pool heater doesn’t have to be complicated; you can choose electric, gas, or solar, and I have outlined the differences and how they work.
+By considering your budget, the area you live in, and the size of your pool, you can choose the right one for you.

-I listed some of my other heater articles below in case you need more help.
+I listed some of my other heater articles below if you need more help.

 - How to heat a pool